Tequila sunrise: History

 On June 25, 2023, the Marin History Museum placed a historical marker at the Trident Restaurant to commemorate the Rolling Stones party and the re-interpretation of the Tequila Sunrise there.

 On April 14, 2025, Lozoff died in Hawaii.
 He was 77 years old.

+Other recipes with a similar appearance have been named in imitation of this: for instance the Caribbean sunrise is made with vodka and pineapple juice replacing the tequila and orange juice.
+A mocktail version can be made by replacing the tequila with a non-alcoholic substitute such as soda water or a combination of grape juice and lime juice.

 Preparation and serving

 The tequila sunrise is considered a long drink and is usually served in a collins or highball glass.
 The International Bartender Association has designated this cocktail as an IBA Official Cocktail.

 The drink is made by pouring in tequila, then the orange juices, and grenadine last.
-The drink’s signature look is created by adding the grenadine without it mixing with the other ingredients.
+The drink's signature look is created by adding the grenadine without it mixing with the other ingredients.
 A spoon may be used to guide the syrup down the glass wall to the bottom with minimal mixing.
 Ice may be added before the tequila, or chilled orange juice may be used.